random689/tp/docs/DeveloperGuide.md

     * 3c1.
 NewAddressBook informs the user that there is nothing to be edited.
 No action is performed.

-      Use case resumes at step3.
+      Use case resumes at step 3.

 #### Use Case 06: Finding a student or teacher by name